-Jo Todd suffered severe traumatic injuries when she was injured in a head on collision with her vehicle whilst on a snowboarding holiday in the French Alps, in 2008.
+Jo Todd suffered severe traumatic injuries when her vehicle was involved in a head-on collision while she was on a snowboarding holiday in the French Alps.
 She sustained a fractured pelvis, multiple fractures to both her legs, a broken elbow, humerus and damaged eye socket and jaw.

 Jo spent five days in intensive care and a further ten days on the trauma ward in France before being flown back to the UK and transferred to Leeds General Infirmary, where she was put under the care of Professor Giannoudis.